 As the holder of a non-commercial FCC broadcast license, WGXC must take great care not to provide direct promotions for business; This constitutes advertising and is prohibited by law.
 The announcement of local events that occur in our listening area is encouraged.
 We see this as a public service to our listeners, but great care must be taken to avoid crossing the line between public service and advertising.
 This section outlines our policies in this area.

 Examples: Ten dollars at the door for the benefit concert on Friday.
-(Instead of mentioning the price, you can point listeners toward the link on the WGXC Events page for more information.)
+(Instead of mentioning the price, you can point listeners toward the link on the WGXC Community Calendar page for more information.)
 They are the cheapest (product or service) around.

 Inducements: Announcements containing an inducement to buy, sell, rent, or lease, are not permissible.